“I would not suffer cruelties and indignities perpetrated against me or those close to me to pass without consequence.”

 “It’s worth it, sweetie.
 For you.
 I want you to do what you love.
 To follow your dream.”

 “This isn’t goin’ to be forever.
-I’ll cut back on all the hours at the studio, and the lessons, once things settle down.
+I’ll cut back on the hours at the dance studio, and the lessons, once things settle down.
 Heck, I’ll probably just only do the studio durin’ summer months, when I’m not at McGehee anyway.”

 Celia: “Do you know who controls the trusts Dad set up for us?”